anthonygrees/compliance-workshop/dca_linux.md

 ## CentOS - Detect, Correct, Automate

-The following instructions will be performed for the CentOS Detec, Correct, Automate Training Module
+The following instructions will be performed for the CentOS Detect, Correct and Automate Training Module

 #### 1. Use Kitchen to stand up and Bootstrap an Instance